logzio/logz-docs/_source/logzio_collections/_security-sources/juniper-srx.md

 Open the Filebeat configuration file (/etc/filebeat/filebeat.yml) with your preferred text editor.
 Copy and paste the code block below, overwriting the previous contents.
 (You want to replace the file's contents with this code block.)

 This code block adds Juniper SRX as an input sent over UDP traffic.
-It contains the placeholder `<<SHIPPING-TOKEN>>` which you'll need to replace in the next step.
+It contains the placeholder `<<LOG-SHIPPING-TOKEN>>` which you'll need to replace in the next step.

 ```yaml
 # ...